-Harpas at Halsway: Nyckelharpa Festival 6th-8th September 24
+Harpas at Halsway: Nyckelharpa Festival 5th-7th September 25

-We are so excited to be able to have Torbjörn Näsbom and Gabi Maas in the team this year!
+We are so excited to be able to have Torbjörn Näsbom and Ruth Morris on the team again!
 It’s going to be amazing!
-This information is not released onto the Halsway website yet – but phone them up and book on.
 Booking is now live!
 We can stay on Sunday night and there will be a bunch of us staying.

 Torbjörn Näsbom